svonhatten/HauntedMaze/README.md

 1. `git clone` the project

-2. open the `/builds` folder, and open the latest version folder
+2. open the `/builds` folder, and open the latest version folder, then your respective OS folder

 3. run the `HauntedMaze.exe` file and have fun!